helabenkhalfallah/x-drag-toolbox/README.md

 - It's like a sketching tool.
 - It's like an IDE.

+## Supported platforms:

+Actually **x-drag-toolbox** is only available for Chrome & Firefox and for desktop.

 ## Next steps :
 - Editable code : code -> design.
 - Display a configuration palette according to the chosen component.
 - Add more components.
 - Make the change of components of the Design System more flexible.
+- Enhance responsive.